 How can play contribute to our creative practice?

 With a focus on process, in Parallel Play we consider not just what we create, but how we create.
 Through playful exercises, reflection and discussion, we seek to break down the barriers to being creative.
-Play, playfulness and our ‘playground’ are central to our exploration.
-We look at the terms ‘in play’ and ‘in parallel’ and question what it means to work solo and collectively – and perhaps reframe the distinction.
-Drawing on principles of artistic and design research, we take a conscious approach to creating.
+Play, playfulness and ‘playground’ are central to our exploration.
+Drawing on principles of practice-based research and feminist theory, we try out a broad range of hands-on exercises; finding inspiration in creative approaches across media and disciplines; reflecting on our own practice, both independently and collectively; and discussing ideas which open up bigger questions.
+We develop a ‘manifesto’ for our own practice.

 With thanks to Frauen*- und Gleichstellungsbeauftragte der Fakultät Gestaltung and to UdK Studium Generale as well as to my colleagues Jonna Hille and Agata Hörttrich.